General Rules of Curling

 - Teams may not agree to a “tie” in lieu of a default.

-- If neither team can field at team of 3 players, at least 2 registered members of their respective team, then both will be awarded a default result.
+- If neither team can field at team of 3 players with at least 2 registered members of their respective teams, then both will be awarded a default result.

 Seeding procedure for each round:

-- Round 1: Teams will be ranked as per the drawmaster’s discretion to create divisions of teams with relatively equal skill level.
-This seeding with be based primarily upon the team’s result from the previous year.
+- Round 1: Teams will be ranked into groups as per the drawmaster’s discretion to create divisions of teams with relatively equal skill level.
+This seeding is based primarily upon the team’s result from the previous season.

-- Round 2 and Playoff Round: Teams will be ranked based upon total accumulated points.
-Teams will be capped from moving up or down more than 1 division.
+- Rounds 2, 3, Playoffs: Teams will be ranked based upon total accumulated points.
+Teams will be capped from moving up or down more than one group.

 - During reseeding between rounds, the following criteria will be used (in order) to break ties in total accumulated points:

 - Team that won the last head-to-head match

 - Team in the higher division at the start of the last round played